Azure-Samples/azure-monitor-opencensus-python/azure_monitor/azfunc_sample/README.md

 func azure functionapp publish python-appinsights-SUFFIX
 ```

-- You should see the two function applications deployed successfully:
+- You should see the function applications deployed successfully:

   ![The results of the function app publish command is displayed.](../media/python_functionapp_deploy.png "Review the results and ensure the function apps deployed succesfully.")